LarsEjaas/TwitterBanner/readme.md

 ## License

 This project comes with no license.
-Feel free to shamelessly copy everything...
+Feel free to clone the project and modify it to your liking.

 <p align="right">(<a href="#top">back to top</a>)</p>